TnTech-ECE/S25_Team2_MyCapstoneProject/conceptual_design.md

 * The PDU shall contain fuses and relays for power safety.

-* The PDU shall receive DC power from the Battery Pack.
+* The PDU shall receive DC power from the battery pack.

 * The PDU shall distribute power to the ESC, Auxiliary Electronics, and Sensors.